-Do you have a computer hard drive that's about to burst with every GB and MB of accumulated information packed in?
-Or maybe you want to keep your files safe in case something happens to your computer?
+Do you have a computer hard drive that's about to burst with tons of information packed inside?
+Do you want to keep your files safe in case something happens to your computer?
 Or perhaps even you need to work on projects collaboratively online?
 In this article we will take you through some of the best programs and platforms for storing your documents, videos, photos and projects in the cloud for free.

 Google gives you an automatic account on their Google Drive, which provides you with 15GB of space when you create a Gmail account.
 Included in the 15GB are your emails and their attachments, but not Google Docs, Sheets, Slides, Presentations, and documents that others have shared with you.
 The space you have left is usually enough to store your documents and photos.